AGCCS/AGCCS-CTRL22/circuit/README.md

 - integrate power monitoring for improved load balancing;
 - layout with hand soldering in mind so we can build our own.

-The original adaption to our requirements was developed in course of a BA thesis at FAU/Erlangen and has been published in [this project](https://github.com/dreadnomad/FGCCS-Ctrl22).
+The original adaption to the above requirements was developed in course of the BA thesis *Entwiclung, Aufbau und Test einer Ladeeinrichting für Elektrofahrzeuge nach IEC62169* by Pascal Thurnherr at FAU/Erlangen and has been published in [this project](https://github.com/dreadnomad/FGCCS-Ctrl22).
 The present repository is a strip down to the essentials.
-You may want to inspect the original sources; in particular the [BA thesis](https://github.com/dreadnomad/FGCCS-Ctrl22/blob/master/doc/Bachelorarbeit_Pascal_Thurnherr.pdf) includes a convenient summary of the electrical specifications from the CCS standard IEC-62196, as far as relevant for the project at hand.
+You may want to inspect the original sources; in particular the [BA thesis](../doc/Bachelorarbeit_Pascal_Thurnherr.pdf) includes a convenient summary of the electrical specifications from the CCS standard IEC-62196, as far as relevant for the project at hand.